 It is only a short drive from many of the other pretty Cotswold villages and is worth the small detour!

+🌄 18.
 Lower Slaughter, Gloucestershire

-Contributed by Sophie from We Dream of Travel.
+Recommended by Sophie from We Dream of Travel.

 Its name is derived from the Old English word ‘slough’ or ‘slothre’, meaning ‘wet land’ or ‘muddy place’.
 In other words, it has nothing to do with the present English meaning of slaughter!

 The River Eye traverses the village with honey-hued homes straddling its banks and reflecting in its waters.
 It is much less visited than other Cotswold villages, making it a relaxing place to stroll through.

-The 19th century watermill at the western end of the village is the only real ‘attraction’ here.
+The 19th-century watermill at the western end of the village is the only real ‘attraction’ here.
 Its contrasting red bricks amidst the golden cottages create the perfect photo composition.

 If you’re looking for a peaceful, luxury getaway then you should consider staying at The Slaughters Manor House.

-Contributed by Sophie from We Dream of Travel.
+Recommended by Sophie from We Dream of Travel.

 Painswick is the epitome of an English village.
 With its labyrinth of streets and alleyways lined with houses made from honey-hued Cotswold stone and spectacular valley views, Painswick is a top contender for the most beautiful village in England.

 The Painswick Church is famed for its garden containing 99 yew trees.
 Legend had it that the hundredth yew tree planted would be destroyed by the devil.

 The oldest building that houses a Post Office in England can be found in Painswick.
 It is the only half-timbered property in Painswick and dates back to the late 15th century.

-Painswick was once home to 17 inns and alehouse, including the Golden Heart in from the 18th century.
+Painswick was once home to 17 inns and alehouses, including the Golden Heart from the 18th century.
 It is now a residential building but the sign remains as part of the Grade II listed historical building.

-Contributed by Sophie from We Dream of Travel.
+Recommended by Sophie from We Dream of Travel.

 These stone cottages date back to 1380 and were originally built as a monastic wool store.
-However, they were later converted into weavers cottages in the 17th century and remain occupied today.
+However, they were later converted into weavers’ cottages in the 17th century and remain occupied today.

 Rack Isle occupies the centre of Bibury.
 This boggy water meadow is an important habitat for a number of animals.
 These include water voles, kingfishers, grass snakes and dragonflies, in addition to many plant species.

 Bibury is easily one of the prettiest English villages – a statement supported by the UK government printing a photo of this picturesque Cotswold village within all UK passports!

-Those of you interested in something a little different should consider fishing for your own dinner at Bibury trout farm (one of Britain’s oldest trout farms)!
+Those of you interested in something a little different should consider fishing for your own dinner at Bibury Trout Farm (one of Britain’s oldest trout farms)!

+🏰 21.
 Castle Combe, Wiltshire

-Contributed by Sophie from We Dream of Travel.
+Recommended by Sophie from We Dream of Travel.

 Castle Combe, tucked away in the southern Cotswolds, has often been described as the prettiest village in England.
 And it’s easy to see why.

 This fairytale English village is divided into two parts; the narrow valley of the By Brook and Upper Castle Combe on higher ground to the east.
-Its a place where time really has stood still.
+It’s a place where time really has stood still.

-There are plenty of shops and tea rooms aligning its high street and many meandering side streets.
+There are plenty of shops and tea rooms lining its high street and many meandering side streets.
 Castle Combe is one of the most photogenic villages in England and as such is a great place to just wander around, camera in hand!

-The bridge at the southern end of the village provides for the perfect photo opportunity.
+The bridge at the southern end of the village provides the perfect photo opportunity.
 Here you’ll be able to capture traditional weavers’ cottages with the Bybrook River flowing beneath the bridge.

-Contributed by Faith from XYU And Beyond.
+Recommended by Faith from XYU And Beyond.

 Bampton is a small chocolate box village that sees few tourists.
 This pretty village sits in the Oxfordshire countryside about 20 miles west of Oxford.
 It’s famed for being the filming location for Downton Village in the popular series Downton Abbey.